jakedrifter/pong/README.md

 # pong
 A simple pong game in Python.
+Requires Pygame to run